IN THE LINE OF FIRE

 FEBRUARY 12, 1998

 A former Secret Service officer appeared before the federal grand jury investigating perjury and other allegations concerning President Clinton and Monica Lewinsky.
-At least one current officer has reportedly been subpoenaed.
-After this background report, experts debate whether Secret Service officers should be required to testify.
+At least one current officer has been subpoenaed.
+After this background report, experts debate whether Secret Service officers can be required to testify and still do their job.

 A RealAudio version of this segment is available.